vajol/deep-learning-ai/README.md

 5. Building Generative AI Applications with Gradio
 6. Build LLM Apps with LangChain.js

 Read more aboout contents of each course in their "Readme" files.
+Each file contains detailed description of the code for each notebook file in the course.

 All the rights for material presented here belong to DeepLearning.AI